Were you all excited about your new website but now feel demotivated because, after two months, it’s still not ranking well on Google?

 4. Not Enough Backlinks

 All websites need good backlinking to rank well on search engines.
 Unless you create strong backlinks, your SEO efforts might go down the drain.
-You should primarily aim at two most important things: to create high-quality backlinks and to ensure that your content is an excellent match to the backlinks.
+You should primarily aim at two of the most important things: creating high-quality backlinks and ensuring that your content matches them.

 The backlinks you create should steadily grow as your content grows over time.
 If you witness random spikes on the backlinks without any content, know that your efforts to rank higher are incomplete and need improvement.